 - Neglecting important aspects of your life to focus on gambling

-What does gambling do to your brain?
+What does gambling do to the brain?

 Problem gambling can be very harmful to your mental health.
-People who live with this addiction may experience depression, distress and other anxiety-related problems.
+People who live with gambling addiction may experience depression, distress and other anxiety-related problems.
 Besides mental distress, it can also cause physical symptoms, such as intestinal disorders and migraine.

 How bad can gambling addiction get?